The Kosciuszko Foundation: The American Center of Polish Culture

 Thanks to Alex Storozynski, The Kosciuszko Foundation has now legally registered in Poland as: – Fundacja Kościuszkowska Polska, which allows Polish citizens to receive tax deductions for donating money for scholarships and the promotion of Polish culture.
 He also spearheaded the merger of the American Council for Polish Culture in Washington, DC.

-He is now President Emeritus, Trustee and Vice-Chairman of the Kosciusko Foundation.
+He is now President Emeritus, Trustee and Chairman of the Kosciusko Foundation.

 John S. Micgiel and Today's Kosciusko Foundation

 In April 2014, the Foundation's Board of Trustees elected unanimously its seventh President, Dr. John S. Micgiel of Columbia University.
 Dr. Micgiel taught for twenty five years at the University's School of International and Public Affairs, where for many years he directed the Institute on East Central Europe, the East European, Russian, and Eurasian National Resource Center, and several other Institutes and Centers.
 He was also on the faculty of Warsaw University's Eastern Studies Center and the Estonian School of Diplomacy in Tallinn.
 Professor Micgiel was instrumental in organizing the campaign to raise an endowment, now valued at $6 million for a newly-filled Professorship in Polish Studies in Columbia University's History Department.

 Micgiel's priorities were to increase scholarships by ten percent, to embark on an ambitious art conservation and building restoration project, and to move the Foundation's Warsaw office into more modern and prestigious facilities.